the-t-in-rtf/ul-api/docs/apidocs.md

          }
          ```

- ## `GET /api/updates/{?source,updated,statuses,offset,limit}`
+ ## `GET /api/updates/{?sources,updated,statuses,offset,limit}`

-Return a list of unified products that contain newer information than the record provided by the given source.
+Return a list of unified products that contain newer information than the record provided by the given sources.

  + Parameters
      + `sources` (required, string) ...
 Only display products from the specified sources.